-• On 8 July 2021, the government, represented by the Egyptian Electricity Holding Company (EEHC) and the Egyptian Natural Gas Holding Company (EGAS), signed an initial agreement with Italian energy company Eni to assess the technical and commercial feasibility of projects for the production of green hydrogen through the storage of CO2 in depleted natural gas fields.

-- The first MoU was signed in August 2021 with Siemens Energy to build a plant with a capacity of 100 to 200 MW.
-Under the MoU, Siemens and the Egyptian government will jointly promote investment, technology transfer and implementation of projects related to hydrogen production. - The Sovereign Fund of Egypt concluded an agreement in March 2022 with the consortium of Norway's Scatec, Egyptian businessman Nassef Sawiris, ammonia producer Fertiglobe and Orascom Construction, in order to establish and operate a 100 MW green hydrogen plant in Ain El Sokhna.
-The project is set to start by 2024, making it Egypt's first operational green hydrogen plant. - South Korean company Hyundai Rotem signed on 23 January 2022 in consortium with Orascom Construction and France's Colas Rail a MoU with to build a green hydrogen-powered tram in Egypt's new administrative capital. - During COP 27, held in Sharm El Sheikh, Egypt (through the Minister of Petroleum and the Minister of Electricity and Renewable Energy) and the European Commission signed an MoU on 16 November 2022 on a strategic partnership on renewable hydrogen. - The Egyptian government, represented by the New and Renewable Energy Authority, the Ministry of Electricity, the Egyptian Electricity Transmission Company, the Suez Canal Special Economic Zone and the Sovereign Fund of Egypt signed 7 MoUs for the production of green hydrogen, since August 2022. - Elsewedy Electric in partnership with ReNew Power Private Limited signed a Framework Agreement with the Egyptian Government represented by the Infrastructure and Utilities Sub Fund of the Sovereign Fund of Egypt, the New and Renewable Energy Authority, the Egyptian Electricity Transmission Company and the General Authority for Suez Canal Economic Zone to jointly develop, finance, construct, operate and maintain a green hydrogen project with its related ancillary facilities.
+- The government, represented by the Egyptian Electricity Holding Company (EEHC) and the Egyptian Natural Gas Holding Company (EGAS), signed an initial agreement with Italian energy company Eni to assess the technical and commercial feasibility of projects for the production of green hydrogen through the storage of CO2 in depleted natural gas fields. - The first MoU was signed in August 2021 with Siemens Energy to build a plant with a capacity of 100 to 200 MW.
+Under the MoU, Siemens and the Egyptian government will jointly promote investment, technology transfer, and implementation of projects related to hydrogen production. - The Sovereign Fund of Egypt (SFE) concluded an agreement in March 2022 with the consortium of Norway's Scatec, Egyptian businessman Nassef Sawiris, ammonia producer Fertiglobe and Orascom Construction, in order to establish and operate a 100 MW green hydrogen plant in Ain El Sokhna.
+The project is set to start by 2024, making it Egypt's first operational green hydrogen plant. - Egypt and the EU should sign an MoU in the upcoming days during the Conference of the Parties to the UNFCCC 27 summit in November 2022, in order to develop a "Mediterranean Green Hydrogen Partnership".
+The Egyptian Minister of Foreign Affairs met with the EU Executive Vice President and they have expressed their intent to form a partnership to work on "hydrogen trade between Africa, Europe, and the Gulf" according to a joint statement. - There has been interest from different investors, such as South Korea's Hyundai Rotem and Italian energy company Snam, who have discussed the subject of hydrogen production with government officials. - The Egyptian government, represented by the New and Renewable Energy Authority, the Ministry of Electricity, the Egyptian Electricity Transmission Company, the Suez Canal Special Economic Zone and the Sovereign Fund signed 7 new MoUs for the production of green hydrogen, since August 2022. - Elsewedy Electric in partnership with ReNew Power Private Limited have signed a Framework Agreement with the Egyptian Government represented by the Sovereign Fund of Egypt, Infrastructure & Utilities Sub Fund, New and Renewable Energy Authority, Egyptian Electricity Transmission Company and The General Authority for Suez Canal Economic Zone to jointly develop, finance, construct, operate and maintain a green hydrogen project with its related ancillary facilities, the company said in a statement.
 Initially, a pilot electrolysis plant is expected to produce 20,000 tons of green hydrogen annually.
 While for the next phase, the annual output of the plant will be raised by up to 200,000 tons of green hydrogen, bringing the total production to 220,000 tons.
-The pilot phase project is expected to be commissioned in 2026. - Infinity Power and its consortium partners, Masdar and Hassan Allam Utilities, announced that they have signed a framework agreement with leading Egyptian state-backed organizations for the development of a 2 GW green hydrogen program in the Suez Canal Economic Zone (the "SCZONE").
-The consortium signed two MoUs in April 2022 with Egyptian entities, related to the development of two green hydrogen production plants in the country, one in the SCZONE and the other in the Mediterranean.
-The consortium is targeting an electrolyzer capacity of 4 GW by 2030, and an output of up to 480,000 tonnes of green hydrogen per year. - On 20 February 2024, Egypt signed seven (7) new MoUs, the value of which is up to USD 12 billion for pilot facilities, and an additional USD 29 billion for the first phase of large-scale production of those MoUs, amounting to an investment of up to USD 40 billion to be invested over the next ten (10) years, according to Egypt's Minister of Planning.
-Details of such MoUs include: - Smartenergy: A Swiss renewables investor planning to develop 1 GW of electrolysis capacity to produce 830,000 tonnes of green ammonia, destined for two primary uses: producing fertilizers and as green fuel for the maritime sector. - Pash Global: A London-headquartered renewables investor focusing on projects in Africa and Latin America signed an MoU to develop a large-scale green hydrogen and ammonia project in the Suez Canal Economic Zone. - Gama Construction: A Cairo-based construction firm, part of a consortium with French investor Meridiam. - SK Ecoplant Co.: A subsidiary of a Korean industrial conglomerate, in a consortium with the China State Construction Engineering Corporation (CSCEC), the world's largest builder, are set to team up on a USD 1.9 billion renewable energy project in Egypt, their first joint project since the two companies agreed to cooperate on the eco-friendly business. - Gila Al Tawakol Electric: A Cairo-based electrical equipment supplier. - Amm Power: A Canadian-based green ammonia producer. - United Energy Group: A Hong Kong-headquartered oil and gas exploration firm.
+The pilot phase project is expected to be commissioned in 2026.

+• Infinity Power and its consortium partners, Masdar and Hassan Allam Utilities, announced that they have signed a framework agreement with leading Egyptian state-backed organizations for the development of a 2 gigawatt (GW) green program the Suez Canal Economic Zone (SCZONE).
+The consortium signed two memoranda of understanding (MoUs) in April with Egyptian entities, related to the development of two green hydrogen production plants in the country, one in the SCZONE and the other in the Mediterranean.
+The consortium is targeting an electrolyzer capacity of 4 gigawatts (GW) by 2030, and an output of up to 480,000 tonnes of green hydrogen per year.